Application Isolation and Context (appId

 with the specific method name you’re invoking from sageClient

 .
-This accurately represents the direct JavaScript integration pattern documented in your SDK.ok
+This accurately represents the direct JavaScript integration pattern documented in your SDK.Error Handling

 : Boolean indicating success (true